johannschopplich/toon/README.md

 TOON quotes strings **only when necessary** to maximize token efficiency.
 Inner spaces are allowed; leading or trailing spaces force quotes.
 Unicode and emoji are safe unquoted.

+> [!NOTE]
+> When using alternative delimiters (tab or pipe), the quoting rules adapt automatically.
+Strings containing the active delimiter will be quoted, while other delimiters remain safe.

 #### Keys

 Keys are quoted when any of the following is true: